AlbaMustafaj/Digital-Piano/README.md

   from the top module to this module to indicate the note that is being played.
 It takes a 3 bit input from the top module which indicates the rows that will be lightened.
 Furthermore, a 3 bit output corresponds to the column which will be lightened (since we only use 3 columns for our 3 octaves) depending on the note.
-  There is also an inner 24 bit logic which controls the colors of lights to be turned on ( we have chosen blue, green and purple) in each column.
+  There is also an inner 24 bit logic which controls the colors of lights to be turned on ( the colors  chosen are blue, green and purple) in each column.
 The above mentioned high frequency of the clock is necessary in order for the consecutive lights to turn on rapidly without the previous one turning off, so that the visualization is better.